Resuscitation of a Hanged Man: Plot

+As English delves deeper into the investigation, his personal quest for meaning and redemption becomes intertwined with the lives of the townspeople.
+He forms a complex relationship with a radical and enigmatic woman, which challenges his beliefs and forces him to confront his own identity and desires.
+The mystery of the missing person unfolds against the backdrop of Provincetown's vibrant and sometimes sordid life, exposing English to the town's varied facets—from its art scene to its underbelly.

+The plot thickens as English uncovers layers of deceit, leading him to question not just the nature of the case he is investigating but also the very fabric of reality and his place within it.
+The novel climaxes with revelations that shake the foundations of English's world, forcing him to reassess his pursuit of truth and the possibility of finding redemption.
+Denis Johnson's narrative intertwines the external mystery with English's internal struggle, culminating in a resolution that leaves as many questions as it answers, reflective of the complexities of life and the search for meaning.

 Critical assessment

-Critic Mona Simpson, testifying to Johnson's "ability to write a gorgeous sentence", registers this critique of Resuscitation of a Hanged Man:
+In her review for The New York Times, novelist Mona Simpson, testifying to Johnson's "ability to write a gorgeous sentence", registers this critique of Resuscitation of a Hanged Man:

 Theme

 Critic David L. Ulin argues that the thematic center of The Resuscitation of a Hanged Man—"the key to the entire novel"—resides in the protagonist Leonard English's inability to distinguish his "brief, intense flashes of the starkest lucency" from his bouts of dementia.
 The protagonist laments that "our delusions are just as likely to be real as our most careful scientific observations."